Why Do We Only Compare Our Quality of Life to the Worst in the World?

 Europeans don’t compare their lives to the lives of poor people from poor countries.
 It’s like winning a race against a guy with one leg.
 That would be hard to feel good about.
 They compare themselves to their competitors - other first-world countries.

-If we are truly the fierce competitors we like to think we are, shouldn’t that make us want to prove ourselves?
-Shouldn't we feel more compelled to compete for the title of Best Country in the World, which by definition would mean for the most people?
+If we are truly the fierce competitors we like to think we are, shouldn’t that make us want to prove the quality of life for everyone?
+Shouldn't we feel more compelled to compete for the title of Best Country in the World, which by definition would mean for the most people, instead of Best Country for the Brilliant."

 In his documentary "Where to Invade Next," Film director Michael Moore explores various countries' education system, healthcare, sex education, drug and workplace policies and marvels how different they are.
 Why don't any of these ideas make it into our national debates?

 Like most Americans, particularly older ones, I was brainwashed to believe that my country and lifestyle were the envy of the world, that they all wanted to be us.
 I often still hear people spout euphemisms like “Yes, it’s expensive, but our healthcare is the best in the world!”
-(It’s not - that distinction belongs to France) or
+(It’s not - that distinction belongs to Luxembourg - basically France).

-“Our colleges are the best” (England may take issue with that), or “Hollywood makes the greatest movies in the world.”
-(At least they got that one right).
+“Our colleges are the best” (England may take issue with that), or “Hollywood makes the greatest movies and the greatest television in the world.”
+Well, at least they got that one right.

-Up until a few years ago, I believed those things too.
+Up until a few years ago, I believed those things, those things about being the best, too.
 When things get repeated enough, you think they must be true.
 They often are not.
-It has taken me most of 50 years to learn that.
+It has taken me most of my 50 years to learn that.

 From here inside our American bubble, most of us never see television programming or newspapers from other affluent countries.
 We are blind to the ways in which features of life in those countries are superior.
 We are much busier contemplating people in news features from the most wretched parts of the world and thinking how lucky we are not to be them.